-I first ate it in January at Tjing Tjing Momiji as part of the dessert plate and I wept a little because it was so perfect.
-They made mini versions which were also baked in the signature roughly folded baking paper and served it with a slightly sour cherry compote.
+I first ate it in January Basque burned cheesecake at Tjing Tjing Momiji as part of the dessert plate and I wept a little.
+It was so perfect.
+They made mini versions which were also baked in the signature roughly folded baking paper and served with a sour cherry compote.

 Further research assured me that it was meant to be like this, but I wanted it to be cooked through and set.
-More Googling (I told you this was an obsession) and I got to the Bon Appetit version which had slightly tweaked quantities with weirdly less sugar, an extra egg and very precise instructions to prepare it.
-The texture in the pic looks like what I wanted.
+More Googling (I told you this was an obsession) and I got to the Bon Appetit version which had slightly tweaked quantities with less sugar, an extra egg, and very precise instructions to make it.
+The texture in the pic looked like what I wanted.

-I’ve shamelessly copied the recipe off the BA website just making it metric (and correcting some grammar).
+I’ve shamelessly copied the recipe off of the BA website just making it metric (and correcting some grammar).
 Doesn’t it drive you bonkers when you see imperial recipes?
 I’ve adjusted the method to my lower temperature, but you could just follow the instruction on Bon Appetit if you prefer.

 Basque burnt cheesecake

-1 kg / 2 lb. cream cheese, room temperature
+- 1 kg / 2 lb. cream cheese room temperature

-1½ cups sugar
+- 1½ cups sugar

-6 large free-range eggs
+- 6 large free-range eggs

-500ml / 2 cups heavy cream
+- 500 ml / 2 cups heavy cream

-1 tsp. kosher salt
+- 1 tsp. kosher salt

-1 tsp. vanilla extract
+- 1 tsp. vanilla extract

-1/3 cup cake flour / all-purpose flour
+- 1/3 cup cake flour / all-purpose flour

-Place a rack in the middle of oven; preheat to 180C / 350F fan assisted.
-Line the pan with 2 overlapping sheets of baking paper in your 25-26cm spring form baking tin, making sure the paper comes at least 5cm above the top of the pan on all sides.
+- Place a rack in the middle of the oven; preheat to 180C / 350F fan-assisted.
+Line the pan with 2 overlapping sheets of baking paper in your 25-26cm spring-form baking tin, making sure the paper comes at least 5cm above the top of the pan on all sides.

-In the bowl of a stand mixer with the paddle attachment, beat the cream cheese and sugar on medium-low speed, scraping downsides of the bowl, until very smooth, no lumps remain, and sugar has dissolved about 2 minutes.
+- In the bowl of a stand mixer with the paddle attachment, beat the cream cheese and sugar on medium-low speed, scraping downsides of the bowl, until very smooth, no lumps remain, and the sugar has dissolved about 2 minutes.

-Increase the speed to medium and add eggs one at a time, beating each egg for 15 seconds before adding the next.
+- Increase the speed to medium and add eggs one at a time, beating each egg for 15 seconds before adding the next.
 Scrape down the sides of the bowl, then reduce the mixer speed to medium-low.
 Add cream, salt, and vanilla and beat until combined, about 30 seconds.

-Let cool slightly (it will fall drastically as it cools), then unmold.
+- Let cool slightly (it will fall drastically as it cools), then unmold.
 Let cool completely.
-Carefully peel away the parchment from sides of cheesecake.
+Carefully peel away the parchment from the sides of the cheesecake.
 Using a knife that you have dipped into hot water and wiped dry (if you want a clean edge), slice into wedges and serve at room temperature, preferably with a glass of sherry alongside.

 - This cheesecake can be made in advance and stored in the fridge for up to 4 – 5 days